 This is a recipe that my mom has been making for years, and she got it from one of her friends who has been making it for years before that, and there is a reason is has become a mainstay at Thanksgiving.

 First, let’s talk toppings. 👇🏼

-I like to Easy Button my life whenever possible, so I just toss those pecans, flour, butter, and Wholesome! organic brown sugar in my food processor and give it a go-round till it makes that crumbly, streusel-like topping that we know and love.
+I like to Easy Button my life whenever possible, so I just toss all the topping ingredients in my food processor and give it a go-round till it makes that crumbly, streusel-like topping that we know and love.

 Okay, we’ve got the topping.